underdogbytes/underdogbytes/README.md

 - 🧠 Loves to study human brain
 - 📚 Currently learning japanese
 - 📺🕹️🪐 I love to talk about science, astronomy, games, music and sharks 🦈
-- 📷 I like to shoot people
+- 📷 I like to shoot
 - ⚔️ Enjoy playing RPG as rogue elf
 - 🎧 Indie is my passion